-Remote Server address You will need to provide the URL of the account you are transferring from Remote SSH port By default this is set to 22.
+Remote Server address Provide the URL of the account you are transferring from.
+Remote SSH port By default this is set to 22.
 Change it only if necessary.
 Select the user type for Login This can be either the root user or an account user.
-You will need the root user if you're moving multiple accounts, of course.
+You will need the root user if you’re moving multiple accounts.

-Root Password - Add the root password so that the root user can be used for authentication.
-If you're using the root user, then make sure to leave Restricted Restore unchecked.
+Root Password – Add the root password so that the root user can be used for authentication.
+If you’re using the root user leave Restricted Restore unchecked.

-The Transfer Tool will compare the versions of cPanel and display it for you.
+The Transfer Tool will compare the versions of cPanel and display them for you.
 You will not need to select anything for the versions.

-You will also see a screen listing the available Packages.
-You do not need to select anything on this screen either.
+You will also see a screen listing the available packages.
+You do not need to select anything on this screen.

-After you have finished selecting the accounts you want to transfer, click on the blue button labeled Copy.
+After you have finished selecting the accounts you want to transfer, click Copy.

 At this point the Transfer Tool will begin the transfer for you.
-The initial transfer process should be relatively quick, but the processing period may last a while based on the size of your account.
+The initial transfer process should happen quickly, however the processing period depends on the size of your account.

 When the processing is complete, you will see Additional Options.
 The Keep DNS Zone would need to be unchecked UNLESS your servers are in the same DNS cluster.
-If you have any doubts, then please consult with our live technical support team or the Managed Hosting team.
+If you have any doubts, please contact our technical support team

 After the Transfer is Completed

 NOTE: If you transferred a cPanel account that already existed on the destination server, the password for that user will be restored/overwritten from the originating server.
-You can simply use the cPanel user's password (as it is set on the previous server) or reset the cPanel user's password.
+Use the cPanel user’s password (as it is set on the previous server) or reset it.

 At this point, the accounts should all be transferred over to you.
 You may still need to re-configure configuration files, clear cache, reset permalinks, set DNS settings, re-point name servers, etc. but the selected accounts should have transferred.
 Once you have completed your re-configuration and your testing of the moved accounts, you can close down your old server accounts.